orbitmines/archive/projects/Ray Calculi & Physics.md

 Space not interacted with expands?

-Magnet, gravity produced on North side, meeting in the middle of both sides.
-Why XOR?
+Magnet, gravity produced on North side

 ---